 - Extensive resources provide support for both instructors and students

 - EXPANDED!
-Text-specific Companion Website at www.pearsonhighered.com/liang
+Text-specific Companion Website, maintained by the author at www.pearsonhighered.com/liang

 - Algorithm Animations are valuable pedagogical tools to demonstrate how algorithms work.
 Algorithm animations can be accessed from the Companion Website.